It was Groucho Marx who said, "I've had a wonderful time, but this wasn't it."

 You'll have a better sense of how much you're learning if you take our quick kidney quiz before you start.
 It's just 10 questions.
 How about it?

-We believe you'll find this journey through the emotional landscape of kidney disease enlightening, encouraging, and empowering.
+In this module, we will walk you through the most common feelings that people with kidney disease and their families have.
 At the end of the module we will sum up the key points in a Personal Plan that you can print and use as a reminder.